retixz/personal-website/README.md

 # Alexandru Stoica - Personal Website & Blog

 This repository contains the source code for the personal website and blog of Alexandru Stoica, Software Engineer.
-The site serves as a portfolio, blog platform, and contact point.
+The site serves as a portfolio, blog platform, recommendation display, and contact point.

 **Live Demo:** [https://www.alexandrustoica.dev/](https://www.alexandrustoica.dev/)